matif-saleem/mern-app/README.md

 Perform some operations to test the functionalities and check everything is working fine.

 # How to create docker images and containerize them
-If you want to directly
+If you want to directly run your production ready mern app, create idocker images of server and client and execute thier containers.

-1. mongodb and mongo express containers
+1. Mongodb and MongoExpress containers

    Open terminal and execute below docker-compose command. docker-conpose -f /path/MERNProjects/mongo.yaml up

 You can see docker execute the command and container should be up and run.
 Not dowm the container name which will be used as hostname in MongoDB connection string in our server.
+Update your connection string in config.enf file in server folder.

-   image of mongodb container name
+2. Go to the server folder by using /path/MERNProjects/server and create server image using docker file and run below command: docker build -t mern-server:1.0 .

-2. mern server and client images and containerize them Open terminal and execute below docker-compose command. docker-conpose -f /path/MERNProjects/mernapp.yaml up
+3. Go to the server folder by using /path/MERNProjects/client and create server image using docker file and run below command: docker build -t mern-client:1.0 .

-You can see docker execute the command and container should be up and run.
+4. Now execute below docker-compose command. docker-conpose -f /path/MERNProjects/mernapp.yaml up

-## Configuration of docker images
+   You can see all four containers are up and running.
+Go to browser and run http://localhost:5173/

 # Usage
 It can be used for learning purposes as well as for basic MERN app template for your future projects.